learn-co-curriculum/phase-1-html-forms/README.md

 You collect this information in HTML tags called `input`s located within the `form` tag.
 You will also code a "Submit" button so the client can say "OK!
-I'm done!."
+I'm done!"
 We'll discuss `input`s in more detail below.

 When the owner fills out the form's inputs and clicks "Submit," a record of their responses will be sent to a server where the information can be stored.